Abdullah-Alsalhi/Tuwaiq-JS/README.md

 - when click on delete button delete chosen todo.
 - HINT: the button should be able call function in App.js from Todo.
 - should use axios on delete endpoint /tasks/:id
+- add checkbox input button
+- when click on the button send edit to chosen Todo
+- HINT: the button should be able to call function in App.js from Todo.
+- should use axios on endPoint put --> tasks/:id